 Cut a piece of wood or thick cardboard and paint a pumpkin on it. cut out large openings (eyes, nose, and mouth).
 Number the openings and keep track of the points as the kids toss each beanbag through the holes.

-5. Halloween Pumpkin Walk (Cakewalk)
+5. Harvest Party Pumpkin Walk (Cakewalk)

 Cut out construction paper orange pumpkins and write a large number on each pumpkin.
 Place the pumpkins on the floor and start the music.
 When the music stops, draw a number from a hat and the child standing on that numbered pumpkin wins a prize.